 Is Acupuncture safe for me?

 Acupuncture is a non-invasive, all natural treatment.
 It has no side effects, and can be used side-by-side with other traditional (Western) medical treatments.
 The World Health Organization (WHO) and the National Institute of Health (NIH) recognize Acupuncture as an effective treatment for many ailments.
-So the answer is a resounding YES, Acupuncture is very safe.
+So the answer is a yes, Acupuncture is safe.

 *Results may vary from patient to patient.
 Please note that there is no assurance of achieving a desired or specific result in treatment.